Moreish Malay Curry with Pilau Rice and Coriander-Mint Chutney main image

-4 – 6 pieces of hake cut into pieces
+1 kg fillets or loin of hake cut into large pieces

 2 tsp salt